Our Food: Antibiotics In Meat Pose A ‘Serious Public Health Threat’ Says FDA

 Side Effects of Antibiotics in Beef

 A previous Chain Reaction II report focused on the use of antibiotic use in fast food.
 So why the focus on just beef for this report?
 According to the Center for Food Safety, “Although there is some progress in the chicken industry in response to such consumer demand, many fast food restaurants have failed to make meaningful commitments to address antibiotic overuse in their beef supply chains.”
-The Center also points out how in 2016, 43 percent of the “medically important antibiotics” sold to the meat industry were going to the beef sector, while six percent went to chicken.
+The Center also points out how in 2016, 43 percent of the “medically important antibiotics” sold to the meat industry was going to the beef sector, while six percent went to chicken.

-Warnings over antibiotics overuse in animals raised for meat, eggs and milk is nothing new.
+Warnings over antibiotics overuse in animals raised for meat, eggs, and milk is nothing new.
 (We’ve also been hearing about the dangers of overusing antibiotics in hospitals and at home for some time, too.)
 But it’s especially important to focus on how industrial farming abuses antibiotics.
-Many cows receive frequent antibiotics not only to prevent infections in sub-par living conditions, but to enable faster growth with less food.
+Many cows receive frequent antibiotics not only to prevent infections in sub-par living conditions but to enable faster growth with less food.
 That’s right.
 Antibiotics are considered “obesogens,” a substance that promotes weight gain.
 In the industrial farming system, it’s a cheap way to fatten up cattle faster, increasing profit margins.

 Regardless of the reasons behind the use of antibiotics, we’re running into a serious problem — animals overexposed to antibiotics end up with infections that drugs can’t fight.
 And those hard-to-kill superbugs can end up on your plate.
 Another threat?
 Certain antibiotics can trigger deadly reactions in people.